nisenchris/Playground/README.md

    ```bash
    git clone https://github.com/nisenchris/LaunchDarkly-Assignment.git
    ```

-### Step 2: Navigate to the Project Directory
+4. Navigate to the Project Directory:

-1. Change to the project directory:

    ```bash
    cd LaunchDarkly-Assignment
    ```

-### Step 3: Install Project Dependencies

-1. Install dependencies using npm:
+5. Install Project Dependencies using npm:

    ```bash
    npm install
    ```

-### Step 4: Create an Environment File

-1. Create a `.env` file in the root directory.
+6. Create a `.env` file in the root directory.
-2. Add your LaunchDarkly SDK Key:
+7. Add your LaunchDarkly SDK Key:

    ```env
    REACT_APP_LAUNCHDARKLY_CLIENTSIDE_ID=your-client-side-id
    ```

-### Step 5: Start the Development Server

-1. Start the development server using npm:
+8. Start the development server using npm:

    ```bash
    npm start
    ```

-2. This will open your project in the default web browser at `http://localhost:3000/Dashboard`.
+9. This will open your project in the default web browser at `http://localhost:3000/Dashboard`.
 If it doesn’t open automatically, navigate there manually.

 ## Configure LaunchDarkly